-In this paper, we use advanced tools of computability theory to show that there is no general reasonable necessary and sufficient condition on a structure to be automata presentable.
-In a similar vein, we also show that there is no reasonable necessary and sufficient condition on a structure to have a polynomial-time presentation.
+In this paper, we use advanced tools of recursion theory to show that there is no general reasonable necessary and sufficient condition on a structure to be automata presentable.
+In a similar vein, we also show that there is no convenient necessary and sufficient condition on a structure to have a polynomial-time presentation.
 More formally, we prove that the complexity of the index sets of automatic structures is Σ_1^1 -complete, and that the same holds for polynomial-time structures.
-The former answers Question 4.9 of Khoussainov and Nerode [KN08], and the latter answers Question 3.3 from the survey [Mel17].
+The former answers Question 4.9 of Khoussainov and Nerode [KN08], and the latter answers Question 3.3 from survey [Mel17].

-Before we formally state and explain our theorems, we first clarify the terminology and discuss how computability theory approaches classification problems in mathematics.
+Before we formally state and explain our theorems, we first clarify the terminology and discuss how recursion theory approaches classification problems in mathematics.
+A recursion-theorist can safely skip the subsection below.

 1.1.
 Index sets and classification problems.
 Suppose P is a certain property of an algebraic structure.
 For example, P(A) could be stating that A is a free group, or that it is a well-founded partial order.
-Using a universal Turing machine, we can interpret every number as a (partial) computable structure and produce an effective listing of all (partial) computable structures.
+With the help of the Universal Turing Machine, produce an effective listing of all computable structures.
 The complexity of the property is reflected in the complexity of its index set

-$I_P = \{i \in \omega \mid \text{the } i\text{th computable structure has property } P\}.$
+$$I_P = \{i \in \omega \mid \text{the } i\text{th computable structure has property } P\}.$$

-The latter can be formally measured using various hierarchies such as the arithmetical and the analytical hierarchies [Rog87, Soa87].
+The latter can be formally measured using various hierarchies such as the arithmetical and the analytical hierarchy [Rog87, Soa87].
 Such hierarchies consist of complexity classes which are the analogues in computability theory to classes such as P and NP in complexity theory.
 The classes correspond to the number and type of quantifiers required to solve the problem.
 We show some of the complexity classes below.
+The arrows stand for proper inclusion.

-For instance, if a decision problem falls into the complexity class Δ_1^1 then (essentially) it can be stated using only first-order quantifiers, while those in the classes Π_1^1 and Σ_1^1 may require a second-order quantification [Rog87, Soa87].
+For instance, if a decision problem falls into the complexity class Δ_1^1 then it can be stated using only first-order quantifiers, while those in the classes Π_1^1 and Σ_1^1 may require a second-order quantification [Rog87, Soa87].
+Typically a result measuring the complexity of an index set can be relativised to any oracle; thus, the result essentially eliminates the restriction to computable structures and highlights the complexity of the property P. (We will not need to worry about relativisation as automatic and polynomial time structures are clearly computable.)